First Pilot Tests of Compton Imaging and Boron Concentration Measurements in BNCT Using i-TED: Introduction

 A breakthrough in the field could be accomplished if one could measure --- in real time --- the boron concentration at the tumor and at organs of risk during treatment, as it is well known that the boron concentration varies with time.
 This would lead to an accurate dosimetry and more efficient treatments.
 A very interesting possibility comes from the detection, quantification and imaging of the prompt 478~keV $\gamma$-rays emitted in 94\% of neutron-capture reactions in $^{10}$B (see Fig.~\ref{fig:ComptonBNCT}).

-In this context, extensive research has been conducted on imaging using conventional gamma cameras (collimator-based) and single-photon emission computed tomography (SPECT) systems~\cite{Kobayashi:00,Rosenschoeld:06,Minsky:11,Yoon:14,Fatemi:19,Caracciolo:23}.
+In this context, extensive research has been conducted on imaging using conventional gamma cameras (collimator-based) and single-photon emission computed tomography (SPECT) systems~\cite{Kobayashi:00,Rosenschoeld:06,Minsky:11,Yoon:14,Fatemi:19,Murata:21,Caracciolo:23}.
 These systems depend on two-dimensional (2D) collimation of $\gamma$-rays to produce images, which restricts the range of detectable energy (i.e., below 300 keV) and affects the attainable efficiency and spatial resolution~\cite{Gong:17}.
 Notably, significant background noise arises from the interaction of neutrons with the collimator material and the secondary 511 keV radiation generated by pair production~\cite{Minsky:11}.
+Another relevant source of background is the Compton continuum arising from the 2.2 MeV $\gamma$-rays from neutron capture in hydrogen.
 As a promising alternative, Compton imaging has been proposed.
 A Compton camera localizes the emission point of gamma rays by analyzing the kinematics of its Compton scattering in a multi-layer detector.
 This device comprises at least two sensitive detectors --- a scatter detector and an absorber detector --- that record the position and energy loss of the Compton reaction, as illustrated in Fig.~\ref{fig:ComptonBNCT}.
 In recent years, several research groups have investigated the potential of Compton imaging for BNCT using Monte Carlo simulations~\cite{Lee:15,Gong:17,Hou:22,Ramos-Lopez:23}.
 However, experimental studies remain limited.
 For instance, a study using a commercial Si/CdTe Compton camera~\cite{Sakai:23} reported a very low efficiency of $\simeq$2$\cdot$10$^{-6}$, which may constrain its applicability for real-time dose assessment in BNCT.

 In order to provide further experimental evidence of the potential of Compton imaging for real-time determination of the boron distribution in BNCT, we present in this work the first pilot experiments carried out with i-TED, a high-efficiency Compton-based imager developed at Instituto de F\'isica Corpuscular (IFIC) within the HYMNS-ERC project~\cite{hymns}.
 The i-TED device and its Compton imaging performance are briefly introduced in Sec.~\ref{sec:ited}.
 Sec.~\ref{sec:Exp_ILL} describes the experiment carried out at ILL, in which several BPA and cell samples were irradiated with a thermal neutron spectrum and the 478keV $\gamma$-rays were registered both with the Compton imager and the high-sensitivity FIPPS HPGe array.
 The analysis of this pilot experiment, whose results are discussed in Sec.~\ref{sec:Results}, aims at studying the sensitivity to measure low $^{10}$B concentrations with i-TED compared to the a high-resolution low-background setup of FIPPS, and providing the first experimental insight on the ability and performance of the i-TED imaging system for the 478~keV $\gamma$-ray of interest for BNCT.